selecting an "Unlocked" GSM phone for global use, make sure it is a

 can cross through the coverage of several different cellular companies

 in a single 200 km trip, each with different Roaming and Long Distance

 Many countries require identification to buy a local wireless phone or

 SIM.
-It would also helpful to carry a few passport-size photos (2" x
+It would be helpful to carry a few passport-size photos (2" x

-2") to attach to your wireless application form.
-Activation is normally
+2") to attach to your foreign wireless application form.
+Activation is

 immediate.
 Some retailers overlook this requirement and others just